 History: Managing Source Analysis

 What the teacher does: The teacher identifies a complex primary source about the industrial revolution and uses the following prompt with their AI tool: "Act as an expert history teacher.
-Take this Victorian source text and rewrite it for a pupil with a reading age of nine.
+Take this Victorian source text and rewrite it for a learner with a reading age of nine.
 You must keep all historical facts, names, and dates exactly the same.
 Break the text into three bullet points."

 Science: Faded Guidance for Equations